 Aside from cosigning a student loan, you have a few other ways to help your child pay for college:

 - Open a 529 account.
 This state-sponsored savings account allows you to set part of your income toward your child’s college expenses before taxes.
 You might even be able to earn tax credits for your contributions, depending on where you live.

 - Take out a parent loan.
 Rather than running the risk of ruined credit and relationships, take out a federal loan in your name or borrow from a private lender yourself.

 - Help them through the financial aid application process.
-Spend some time researching college grants and scholarships, and look into lesser-known options like income-share agreements and student loans that don’t come with interest to make sure they’ve explored all available avenues.
+Spend some time researching grants and bursaries and scholarships to attend college, and look into lesser-known options like income-share agreements and student loans without interest to make sure they’ve explored all available avenues.